-I asked you what your favorite Valentine’s Day Dessert is, and almost all of you answered Chocolate.
+I asked you what your favorite Valentine’s Day desserts are, and almost all of you answered chocolate.
 Chocolate in any and all forms.
 Although it was the hands down winner, there were also a large number who craved strawberries.
-Some of the treats on your list I haven’t made on Zoë Bakes yet.
-You can be sure I will now!
+Some of the treats on your list I haven’t made on ZoëBakes yet, but you can be sure I will now!
 Here are a few that caught my eye; tiramisu, molten lava cakes and a flourless chocolate soufflé cake.
 Thanks for the chocolatey inspiration.
 Feel free to add to the list.

-Here are a few Valentine’s desserts you requested.
-For the recipes just click on the pictures. (more…)
+Here are a few Valentine’s Day desserts you requested.
+For the recipes just click on the pictures.
+Read More

 It is officially spring when I walk outside my door and there are stalks of rhubarb standing tall in my garden.
 To date rhubarb and strawberries are the only edible things I’ve managed to grow.
 Every year the rabbits and squirrels wait until the strawberries are perfectly formed and just about to turn red, then they systematically eat them all.
 So, in the end all I am left with is my huge patch of rhubarb.
 It may be why I love it so much, because I feel a sense of accomplishment.